Coleman K Byrne (CKB) Haematology Day WardNavigation

 Important phone number for patients attending CKB

-The main aim of this role is to help haematology patients at home who are having symptoms/side effects from their disease or treatment.
-This is an acute service for patients who are feeling unwell.
+This ‘Sort out Symptoms’ SOS service is used if you are a haematology patients at home and are having symptoms/side effects from our disease or treatment.
+This is an acute service for patients that are unwell.

 -